 Normal VHIT in man with acoustic for about 20 years Large acoustic neurinoma in man with normal VHIT.

-We have encountered patients with large acoustic neurinoma's, with absolutely normal VHIT tests.
-This man has only a small amount of clinical findings -- and in spite of this substantial size mass (clearly a tumor), gradually enlarging over 2 decades.
+Even worse, we have encountered patients with large acoustic neurinoma's, with absolutely normal VHIT tests.
+This man above has only a small amount of clinical findings -- and in spite of this substantial size mass (clearly a tumor), gradually enlarging over 2 decades.
 The images above show that VHIT is not a "screening" test for acoustic neurinomas (sadly).
 I suppose nobody is perfect, and that is certainly not true for VHIT.
 VHIT can mislead you by being normal, when there are huge structural lesions.
 In other words, it is not 100% sensitive.

 Mysterious vestibular disorders

 This device looks as if it should be easy, but it can be very difficult to get it right.
 The frames of the Interacoustic device need to be very tight.
-While the ICS device is easier to secure to the head, certain types of faces seem to result in left-right asymmetry in VOR gain.
+While the ICS/GNO device is easier to secure to the head, certain types of faces (with smaller noses) seem to result in left-right asymmetry in VOR gain.
 This can be as much as 20%.
 So this adds on to the +-15% of variability in gain - -thats a lot of variability !

 For all devices, the head has to be moved in the right direction, right speed, and with little wobble at the end.
 Wobble is called "backlash" -- an inexperienced VHIT provider can sometimes cause backlash to be as big as the response itself.
 One cannot hold onto the goggles by their frame or their straps.
 Any of these errors make the procedure useless.
-We think that one should plan to be "trained" for several sessions over a month -- ideally, about 4 1-hour sessions, for most to learn how to do the VHIT.
+We think that one should plan to be "trained" for several sessions over a month -- ideally, about four 1-hour sessions, for most to learn how to do the VHIT.

 The Micromedical VHIT uses two cameras placed within the same goggles as their VENG system.
 The heavy goggle limits the acceleration that one can apply, and thus limits the utility.
 See the comments above about the drop in sensitivity with reduced acceleration.

 The Synapsis device is very different in that there is nothing attached to the head -- it is perhaps best to test small children as otherwise the performance degradation would be unacceptable.
 We have not had any direct experience with the Micromedical or Synapsis implementations of the VHIT.

 The VHIT appears to be most useful as part of a rapid battery of bedside tests.
 (Mandala et al. 2008).
 It provides unique information about compensation (covert saccades).
-It ultimately might end up being primarily useful to vestibular physical therapists.
 It does not replace standard testing (i.e. calorics and R-chair) as it has no low-frequency data and also does not isolate the stimulus to one ear (such as does calorics).